 Ron has always been an advocate for equal justice.
 Starting in 1991, in addition to his civil practice, he worked as a cooperating attorney with the ACLU, first in conjunction with the Department of Justice in addressing policy and program failures at the Montana State Prison in Deer Lodge following the 1991 riot.
 He then affiliated with the ACLU in addressing the inadequacies of the Public Defender system, ending with the passage of legislation creating the current system.
 Thereafter, he worked with the ACLU again in addressing numerous injustices in the prison system affecting incarcerated Indigenous peoples.

-“I have witnessed all aspects of how the prison system in inadequate and unfair and catches up both the guilty and innocent in the criminal justice system.
-I have tried to assure that the promise of justice means justice for all.”
+“I have witnessed all aspects of how the prison system is inadequate and unfair and catches up both the guilty and innocent in the criminal justice system,” Ron said.
+“I have tried to assure that the promise of justice means justice for all.”

 Outside of advocacy, Ron enjoys traveling, hiking, fishing, playing golf, gardening, and spending time with his family.